 - Premier downtown location across from Westlake Center, prime outdoor exposure during the holidays

-About the Stalls
+About the Booths

 - Vendor is to provide their own signage to be displayed inside the booth or free standing outside of the booth.
 We will not be attaching individual vendor signage to the kiosks in order to maintain consistency.
 Vendors are encouraged to bring their own signage and banners to hang at the booth.

 Load-In / Load-Out